Setup & debugging

 addObserver()

-push subscription changesoptedIn
+push subscription changes

-value changes (e.g. called optIn()
+value changes (e.g. calledoptIn()

 event.
 Your listener receives a state object with the previous